 Skip to main content

-Reverse shoulder prosthesis gives better results in case of shoulder fracture
+Reverse shoulder prosthesis gives better results in shoulder fractures

-Senior doctor Alexander Nilsskog Fraser at the orthopedic department and the REMEDY center at Diakonhjemmet hospital received a prestigious award at the European EFORT [1] congress in May 2024.
-The five-year results from the DelPhi study will be able to influence future guidelines.
+Senior Consultant Alexander Nilsskog Fraser at the Orthopaedic Department and the REMEDY Center at Diakonhjemmet Hospital received a prestigious award at the European EFORT [1] Congress in May 2024.
+The five-year results from the DelPhi study could influence future guidelines.

-Alexander Nilsskog Fraser Alexander Nilsskog Fraser received first prize for five-year follow-up of the Delphi study: Elderly patients with the most serious shoulder fractures have significantly better results after surgery with reverse shoulder prosthesis compared to surgery with plates and screws.
-Left, EFORT President David Limb.
+Alexander Nilsskog Fraser Alexander Nilsskog Fraser received first prize for five-year follow-up of the Delphi study: Older patients with the most severe shoulder fractures have significantly better results after surgery with reverse shoulder prosthesis compared to surgery with plate and screws.
+On the left, EFORT President David Limb.

 Multicenter study

-The DelPhi study is a multicentre randomized controlled trial (RCT) comparing reverse shoulder replacement with plate fixation as operative treatment for elderly patients with displaced fractures of the proximal humerus.
-Project manager Tore Fjalestad started the DelPhi study in 2013, and Fraser defended his PhD on, among other things, the 2-year results of the study in 2023.
+The DelPhi study is a multicenter randomized controlled trial (RCT) comparing reverse shoulder arthroplasty with plate fixation as surgical treatment for elderly patients with displaced fractures of the proximal humerus.
+Project leader Tore Fjalestad started the DelPhi study in 2013, and Fraser defended his PhD on, among other things, the 2-year results of the study in 2023.
 In addition to Ullevål Hospital, six other hospitals participated, including Diakonhjemmet Hospital.

-The comprehensive study is a collaboration between orthopedists, radiologists and physiotherapists at each of the hospitals, who have participated with inclusion, surgery, follow-up and reporting of how patients score on various measurement points.
+The comprehensive study is a collaboration between orthopedists, radiologists, and physiotherapists at each of the hospitals, who have participated with inclusion, surgery, follow-up, and reporting on how patients score on various measurement points.

-- Thanks to funding from the Research Council, through REMEDY, it has been possible for me to contribute to processing data and to write the DelPhi 5-year study as part of my postdoctoral period, Alexander Nilsskog Fraser says.
+– Thanks to funding from the Research Council, through REMEDY, it has been possible for me to contribute to processing data and writing the DelPhi 5-year study as part of my postdoctoral period, says Alexander Nilsskog Fraser.

 Publication and international interest